manhtrungle01/California-Test-Score-Analysis/README.md

 - Final business advice

 !: As this is a Group work, it is acknowledged that other contributors be added to this repository where their Github profiles have been identified.
+!: The forward selection code was written by tutor Zewen Peng and approved for use in this non-commercial setting